diana-ghm/Facebook_Final/README.md

 > of judges select the winning teams, and prizes are given.
 At many hackathons, the judges are made up of organizers and sponsors.
 >
 > You can find more information on [Wikipedia](https://en.wikipedia.org/wiki/Hackathon).
+>
+> "Hackathons are a big tradition at Facebook.
+They serve as the foundation for some great (and not so great) ideas.
+It gives our
+> employees the opportunity to try out new ideas and collaborate with other people in a fun environment."
+>
 > Here are some interesting GitHub projects you can check before going to a hackathon:
 >
 + [Visualisation toolkit](https://github.com/Khan/tota11y)